3atar2004/OS-Scheduler/README.md

    - Tracks and switches between processes, enforcing the time quantum and mimicking preemptive multitasking.
    - Maintains detailed logs of process timings and memory allocation for analysis.
    - Ensures proper cleanup of all used system resources such shared memory and message queues after the simulation ends.

+### 4. Process
+- Emulates a real running process created via `fork()` by the Scheduler
+- Executes for its assigned runtime duration
+- Started, Resumed and Stopped by Scheduler using signals.
+- Sends a signal to the Scheduler upon completion to notify it for cleanup
+- The Scheduler reaps the process to free system resources and avoid zombies

 ![image](https://github.com/user-attachments/assets/aedb747c-2f9b-48ff-bf08-c8247fa02556)